8 min read

 Which is better for a small business, SEO or PPC?

 It depends on timeline and budget.
 Need leads now?
 PPC.
 Building long-term?
 SEO.
 Have $3,000+/month?
 Both.
+For most small businesses, the ideal path is starting with the channel that matches their most urgent need, then adding the other within 3-6 months.

 Is SEO cheaper than Google Ads in the long run?